univention/univention-corporate-server/management/univention-management-console-module-udm/README.md

 ## searchObjectForm(module)

-Get a form for searching for objects of the given module: possible selections are: (object-type, container, property-or-dn, search-value, checkbox-include-hidden-object, checkbox-do-not-substring-search, wanted-properties)
+Get a form for searching for objects of the given module: possible selections are: (object-type, container, property-or-dn, search-value, checkbox-include-hidden-object, checkbox-do-not-substring-search, wanted-properties, wanted-results)

 → form (with javascript instructions)

-## searchObject(module, object\_type, container, property\_name (or default: "dn"), search\_value, include\_hidden, do\_substring, wanted\_properties=None)
+## searchObject(module, object\_type, container, property\_name (or default: "dn"), search\_value, include\_hidden, do\_substring, wanted\_properties=None, wanted\_results)

-Return a list of objects, including the wanted properties (or a default selection = the "name"/identify-property with their possible actions (modify, move, remove)
+Return a list of objects, limited to number of wanted-results, including the wanted properties (or a default selection = the "name"/identify-property with their possible actions (modify, move, remove)

 → `<input name="" value="">` for each wanted property, `<form action="URI" method="DELETE" enctype="">`, `<link rel="edit-form">` (for both, edit&move) `<link rel="/udm/report">`